The Dopamine Genetics Connection: Personalized Neuroscience for Optimizing Your Unique Brain

 A landmark 2013 study examining motor learning and neuroplasticity created a polygenic dopamine gene score incorporating five polymorphisms.
 Higher gene scores (indicating higher endogenous dopaminergic neurotransmission) correlated with greater motor learning under normal conditions.
 However, when participants received L-Dopa (a dopamine precursor medication), the interaction reversed dramatically.
 Individuals with lower gene scores showed the largest learning improvements with L-Dopa, while those with higher gene scores experienced detrimental effects from the same intervention.

 This gene-by-drug interaction demonstrates the power of dopamine genetics personalized neuroscience for predicting intervention responses.
 The participants whose genetic profiles indicated lower baseline dopamine benefited from boosting dopamine levels, while those already operating with higher dopamine experienced overstimulation and impaired performance.
-Translating this to executive coaching contexts suggests that stimulating interventions (high-intensity deadlines, competitive environments, stimulant consumption) benefit some genetic profiles while harming others.
+Translating this to executive advisory contexts suggests that stimulating interventions (high-intensity deadlines, competitive environments, stimulant consumption) benefit some genetic profiles while harming others.

 Research from 2024 investigating children with cerebral palsy found similar patterns.
 A dopamine-related gene score predicted performance on implicit sequence learning and probabilistic classification tasks.
 The interaction between gene score and reward condition revealed that those with low gene scores were poorer learners without rewards but responded exceptionally well to rewards, while those with high gene scores showed the opposite pattern.
 This finding suggests that reward structures, incentive programs, and recognition systems should be genetically personalized for maximum effectiveness.